-B. Unresolved at end of current review period Recommendation reference (no./year) Process and policy deficiency / Performance deficiency (Rating / Reference number, Asset management process & effectiveness criterion / Details of deficiency) Auditor's recommendation Action taken by the licensee by end of review period 01/2019 A3 (6.3) Asset Maintenance - Maintenance plans (emergency, corrective and preventative) are documented and completed on schedule Preventative maintenance plans for some generation plant are not completed on schedule with some plans around 8 months late.
-Focus on completing the outstanding preventative maintenance plans.
-Examine and address the reasons for the delay.
-Reasons for the delay have been addressed.
-An extra maintenance staff member was employed during review period to focus on the preventative maintenance plans that are still outstanding at the end of the review period.
-02/2019 C2 (1.8) Asset Planning - Likelihood and consequences of asset failure are predicted.
+A. Resolved during ng current review period Preventative maintenance plans for some generation plant are not completed on schedule with some plans around 8 months late. preventative maintenance plans that are still outstanding at the end of the review period.
+02/2025 (1.8) Asset Planning - Likelihood and consequences of asset failure are predicted.
 Likelihood and consequence of asset failure should be predicted in the asset management plan for infrastructure assets.
 While the assets have been assessed, the asset management plan does not require regular updates to be undertaken.
-Amend the asset management plan to include a procedure for ongoing review of likelihood and consequence of failure of key assets The recommendation has not been addressed 03/2019 (6.5) Asset maintenance - Risk management is applied to prioritise maintenance tasks.
-(8.1) Risk management - Risk management policies and procedures exist and are applied to minimise internal and external risks.
-The licensee has not retained clear evidence of some of its risk management activities to demonstrate that its risk management philosophies and approach are consistently applied.
-The licensee should establish a clear: • Timeframe for completing its program of populating risk assessments within its asset management software. • Approach and timeframe for assessing risks, implementing treatment plans and monitoring status on a more frequent basis than the annual review of the AMP.
+Amend the asset management plan to include a procedure for ongoing review of likelihood and consequence of failure of key assets The recommendation has not been addressed.
+03/2025 B3 (6.5) Asset maintenance - Risk management is applied to prioritise maintenance tasks.
+(8.1) Risk management - Risk management policies and procedures exist and are applied to minimise internal and external risks The licensee has not retained clear evidence of some of its risk management activities to demonstrate that its risk management philosophies and approach are consistently applied.
+The licensee should establish a clear: Timeframe for completing its program of populating risk assessments within its asset management software.
+Approach and timeframe for assessing risks, implementing treatment plans and monitoring status on a more frequent basis than the annual review of the AMP.
 The recommendation has not yet been addressed.

-Auditors must use the numbering convention described in Tables 14 and 15 to reference recommendations.98
+Auditors must use the numbering convention described in Tables 14 and 15 to reference recommendations.
+103

-Recommendations from the previous audit or review that were not resolved at the end of the previous audit or review period99 must be included in Table 14 or 15, as follows:
+Recommendations from the previous audit or review that were not resolved at the end of the previous audit or review period must be included in Table 14 or 15, as follows:104